dv0gt/kustomize-graph-md/README.md

 * Navigate to the directory, where your `kustomization.yaml` file is located
 * Run the executable file you created previously inside that directory

 By now, the resulting markdown syntax will be printed on your console.
-So take that and put it in your readme.md for instance.
+So take that and put it in your README.md.

 ## Create Left-To-Right oriented graph